AlandSailingRobots/CanBus/README.md

 * [CanBus Commons](https://github.com/AlandSailingRobots/CanBusCommon)

-In this repo thera are the original files created for interacting with a Canbus.
+In this repo there are the original files created for interacting with a Canbus.
 There are also two loggers, one to run with cpp on a RPi and one with python that can be runed either on a RPi or with a Arduino and serial connection.
 Details can be found in specific directories.